Weinihsiang/Weinihsiang.github.io/README.md

 # Weinihsiang.github.io
 This is Winnie Hsiang's Personal Website.
-In the website, there will be introduction to my skils, my abilities, and my hobbies!
+In the website, there will be introduction to my skills, my abilities, and my hobbies!
 Feel free to connect to me and ask any questions!